 At around 9:30 p.m.
 Eastern Standard Time last night, the U.S. military began an unprovoked attack on Iraq.
 Air raid sirens sounded throughout Baghdad just before the sun rose.
 Anti-aircraft fire filled the sky, and explosions shook the city.
 Pentagon officials said over 30 Tomahawk cruise missiles were launched from warships.
 Two stealth bombers each dropped two one-ton bombs.
 It’s not clear what has been hit or the extent of the casualties.
 The Iraqi News Agency has just reported there are 14 injured and one dead.
 The U.S. military says Iraq responded by firing three missiles into northern Kuwait.

-The attack was not the beginning of the expected massive "Shock and Awe" campaign.
+The attack was not the beginning of the expected massive “shock and awe” campaign.
 Instead, it was a targeted strike on Iraqi President Saddam Hussein and his sons.
 The Pentagon and the White House evidently had not intended to start the war this way.

-The Washington Post is reporting CIA director George Tenet offered President Bush the prospect — improbable to the point of fantasy, yet somehow at hand — that the war against Iraq might be transformed with its opening shots.
+The Washington Post is reporting CIA Director George Tenet offered President Bush the prospect — improbable to the point of fantasy, yet somehow at hand — that the war against Iraq might be transformed with its opening shots.
 Tenet said the CIA believed Saddam Hussein and the most senior levels of the Iraqi leadership had fallen under U.S. surveillance.
 The unforeseen glimpse of the enemy was not expected to last, and so presented what one administration official called a rare “target of opportunity.”